 Secondly, separating the egg whites from the yolks and beating them separately greatly helps make almond flour chocolate cake extra fluffy.
 The yolks add moisture, while whipping the egg whites and folding them in adds airiness to the batter.
+This is especially helpful in high moisture cakes, and does wonders for an old fashioned carrot cake make with almond flour.

 Lastly, sifting the almond flour together with the cocoa powder also lightens the crumb.
 Almond flour may clump and compact during storage, so it’s best to sift it first before adding to cake batter.

 - Large eggs – To make a fluffy cake, the whites and yolks are separated and beaten separately.
+I recommend separating the eggs while they are cold and then let them sit to come to room temp.

 - Butter – I prefer the flavor of butter, but for a dairy-free cake melted coconut oil may also be used.